-A comprehensive plan is a local government's guide to community physical, social, and economic development.
+A comprehensive plan is a local government's guide to a community's physical, social, and economic development.
 Comprehensive plans are not meant to serve as land use regulations in themselves; instead, they provide a rational basis for local land use decisions with a twenty-year vision for future planning and community decisions.

 Future Land Use Map

-The Village of Kronenwetter adopted their last Comprehensive Plan on December 28, 2009.
-In 2018, the Village, with the assistance of the North Central Wisconsin Regional Plan Commission (NCWRPC), has started the process of updating the Village's Comprehensive Plan.
-As part of the update, the Village sent out a survey to business owners, residents, and property owners within the Village .
+As part of the update, the Village send out a survey to business owners, residents and property owners within the Village .
 The survey results can be found here.

 Comprehensive Plan 101